Thomas G. McGinn: Biography

+In 2011 McGinn moved to Northwell Health, where he was appointed Chair of the Department of Medicine.
+He created and directed the Center for Health Innovations and Outcomes Research (CHIOR).

 In 2021 he moved to CommonSpirit Health to become head of the Physician Enterprise at one the nations largest health Systems.
 McGinn has served as a Principal Investigator on a project funded by the NIH, Agency for Healthcare Research and Quality, aiming to develop a clinical prediction rule integration lab that will help ambulatory clinics bring evidence-based guidelines to the point of care.
 His work in evidence-based medicine (EBM) has derived and validated clinical prediction rules (CPR), and integrated these rules into electronic clinical decision support systems.
 He is the author of the clinical prediction rules chapter of the JAMA series Users' Guides to the Medical Literature, publishing articles with a focus on clinical prediction risk and decision-making in primary care.

 Affiliations and positions

 McGinn was the Chief of the Division of General Internal Medicine at Mount Sinai Medical Center (2001 - 2011), the president of the Association of Chiefs and Leaders of General Internal Medicine (2010 - 2011), and Co-Chair of the Health Policy Committee of the National Society of General Internal Medicine (SGIM).